7gxycn08/Taskbar-Delay/README.md

 3.To adjust how long the task bar will be visible before hiding edit `Config.ini delay value` and set it to the desired value in seconds.

-4.Set `fade_rounded` to `True` to enable Taskbar fade in/out effect and rounded corners.

 The Preview video is set to `5 seconds delay.`